mathfirez/mathfirez/README.md

 <h1> About me </h1>

 - Hi, I’m Matheus.
 Currently, I hold a Bachelor degree in Chemistry (with an emphasis on Food Chemistry) @ Universidade de São Paulo - São Carlos Institute of Chemistry.
 I have a 2.5 year long background on computational chemistry studying carbon dioxide adsorption on transition metal clusters.
 Later in 2020, I joined an experimental research group studying the synthesis and characterization of silica compounds.
 Both projects were funded with a PUB-USP scholarship.
 During 2021, I took a research internship on post-harvest related technologies at EMBRAPA.
-Nowadays, I'm enrolled in a MBA program in Data Science & Analytics at ESALQ-USP, while working as LIMS Consultant.
+Nowadays, MBA in Data-Science and Analytics focusing on supervised machine learning at ESALQ-USP, while working as a LIMS Consultant.
 Currently interested in data science and the development of data-driven applications.

 - 📫 Reach me at: